|2014, KNIFE FIGHTING & UNARMED COMBAT|

 |Carl continues to increase his Film and TV credits with more offers of work increasing daily.|

-He has just returned from filming in Bologna, portraying the role of the evil Gravedigger/Executioner in the feature film Wrath of the Crows.
+He has just returned from filming in India,portraying the role of the British Commissioner in the historic Bollywood epic RAQS:due for release January 2015.

 |Any other information|

 |Carl has worked in theatre and Tv for over 26 years.|

 He is a very dramatic character performer yet can still retain natural humble qualities when working in any Genre.

 He is an excellent physical performer with a background in dance and fitness which bring an energy to all his characters.

 " Carl Wharton, an absolutely amazing actor to work with.
 Very few people have passion for what they do and I can say with confidence, Carl has an impressive amount of passion.
 Not only is he able to adapt to any type of role, he becomes that person and you fully believe that the character has jumped from the page to on the screen.
 Carl likes to collaborate with anyone he works with making him an instant team player, he takes his time to perfect what he is doing ultimately giving the best results, what more could you ask for ?
 Working with Carl has been an absolute pleasure and I can say this wont be the only time that I will work with him, we have many things planned "